 As a timeless organizing principle, geometry is the underlying matrix or architecture of all my work.
 I am drawn to its symmetry and quasi-symmetry and the limitless potential to create my own world.

+My work is about clarity and structure, pared down to essential forms.
 I’m very interested to explore physical fact and psychic affect of color and form with this process.
-I work toward the instant the work has its own center, its own logic, physically and intellectually.
+I work toward the instant the painting has its own center, its own logic.

 Most of all I want my work to be about deceleration, in the spirit of the works by Olafur Eliasson and the Swiss architect Peter Zumthor, as a counter point to the ever accelerating whirl of our time, in which our lives seem trapped.
 There is one more thing of importance to me: I’m going blatantly for a sense of beauty.

 My focus has always been abstract art.
 I’m attracted to its reduction of the “real” to its essence, to its total freedom of formulation.
 My interest is in the mathematics of the surface.
 Abstraction takes more than seeing—it takes contemplation.
 My aim is to elicit magic, a feeling of something that can’t be grasped with the head only.
 That is what interests me when I look at art—I want that experience.

 In my paintings, I use metallic pigments, like aluminum and graphite.
 I also use mica particles mixed with my colors to affect a kinetic quality of illusory motion depending from which angle the work is seen.